navapbc/template-infra/docs/infra/set-up-app-service.md

 ### 4. Create application resources with the image tag that was published

 Now run the following commands to create the resources, using the image tag that was published from the previous step.
-Review the terraform before confirming "yes" to apply the changes.
+Review the Terraform before confirming "yes" to apply the changes.

 ```bash
 TF_CLI_ARGS_apply="-var=image_tag=<IMAGE_TAG>" make infra-update-app-service APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>